fommil/fpmortals/manuscript/under-review.md

 Older versions of scala used `filter`, but `Traversable.filter` creates new collections for every predicate, so `withFilter` was introduced as the more performant alternative.
-There was some compiler magic during the transition to support `withFilter` or `filter` but nowadays only `withFilter` works.

-You could also accidentally trigger a `withFilter` if you think you're being helpful by providing type information: it's actually interpreted as a pattern match.
+You can accidentally trigger a `withFilter` if you think you're being helpful by providing type information: it's actually interpreted as a pattern match.

 {lang="text"}
 ~~~~~~~~